 - Download and use only security software programs you know to be trustworthy.
 Don’t take lightly the harm you can create for yourself by taking a chance on any program you haven’t vetted thoroughly.

 - Avoid pirated software, which is not only illegal but can't be upgraded and offers no support.

 - Be especially wary of unsecured Wi-Fi sites.
 Save sensitive transactions for home, office or places where you know your computer is protected.
 You don’t have to make financial transactions, for example, in a restaurant or café.

 - Don’t disclose sensitive information online.
 Phishing attacks are the computer equivalent of someone contacting you by phone purporting to represent your credit union and asking for key data, such as your Social Security number.
 That is something your credit union would never do.
 Nor would it do the same thing by computer.
 Always have the antennae up for suspicious behavior such as this.
 If you receive this kind of request by email and wonder if it has any credibility, call the credit union or whoever is initiating the contact and ask.
 Don’t click onto a link in the email.

 - Turn your computer off when you’re done.
 Can hackers get into your computer if it’s left alone but left on?
 Who knows?
 Can they get into it if it’s off?
 Never.

 This is not a complete list of all cyber security safeguards every expert in the world would recommend for computer safety.
 Such a list would undoubtedly be so long as to defy completion.
 But, if you follow these steps, you will thwart attempts at keeping your computer safe from illegal intruders.
 In the meantime, however, never stop investigating new paths would-be hackers are exploring to find their way in.
-Read up on the latest developments in all types of electronic shenanigans.
+Read up on the latest developments in all types of electronic fraud trends.
 With care and common sense, a computer can be your best friend; without them, it can become your worst enemy.